-The caffeine in tea still exists but tea contains other beneficial constituents that help ease caffeine absorption into your system, avoiding the highs and lows found with drinking coffee.
-Green Tea is an abundant source of anti-oxidant and anti-inflammatory properties that are beneficial for the skin too.
+The caffeine in tea exists but tea contains other beneficial constituents that help ease caffeine absorption into your system, avoiding the highs and lows found with drinking coffee.
+Green Tea has an abundant source of anti-oxidant and anti-inflammatory properties that are beneficial for the skin too.

 A massive trigger in almost 100% of Rosacea clients is alcohol.
 Alcohol is one of the top ways to differentiate rosacea from acne.
 If complexion and/or chest becomes flushed, blushed, red or inflamed, even after just a small amount of alcohol, there is usually a type of rosacea present.
 Alcohol is one of the number one triggers to avoid when healing rosacea skin.
 And ultimately remove it entirely from consumption.

 Zen Inducing Workouts.
 Try workouts like pilates, yoga, walking, balanced cardio sessions and more yin style movements practices.
 This relieves stress and gets in your daily dose of movement without flushing or over-heating the skin.
 Check out this IG post on how and when to cleanse skin around your workouts too.

 Meditation and breathing exercises also help to manage daily stress, induce healthy circulation throughout the body and support skin through the governing lung meridian, as the lungs govern the skin in Chinese Medicine.
 Incorporate meditation into every lifestyle for the endless, life improving benefits for mind, body and skin.

 There is so much conflicting information out there and I know how frustrating skin conditions can be.
 I’ve seen my approach work many times over for clients and I hope it helps if you are experiencing rosacea!